 Consistent with state and federal law, reasonable accommodation will be provided to persons with disabilities.

-All complaints or any concerns about conduct that may violate this policy and retaliation should be filed with the WGU Title IX coordinator:
+All grievances or any concerns about conduct that may violate this policy and retaliation should be filed with the WGU Title IX coordinator:

 Western Governors University